-Editor's note- Ord.
+Editor's note(s)-Ord.
 No. 15889, § 2, adopted Feb.
 14, 2006, repealed § 17-29, which pertained to powers of subpoena and investigation.
 See also the Code Comparative Table.

 Sec.
-17-30. - Professional and clerical services.
+17-30.
+Professional and clerical services.

-The professional and clerical services for the function of the Fair Employment and Housing Commission will be provided through the office of the city manager.
+The professional and clerical services for the function of the fair employment commission will be provided through the office of the city manager.

 Sec.
-17-31. - Duties and powers of the hearing board.
+17-31.
+Duties and powers of the hearing board.

 - (a) The hearing board shall conduct all hearings with regard to complaints filed pursuant to section 17-32.
-The findings and decisions of the hearing board shall be final and shall be deemed to be the findings and decisions of the fair employment commission. - (b) Any finding of fact or decision of the hearing board must be concurred in by a majority of the members thereof. - (c) The hearing board shall have the same powers of subpoena and investigations as the Commission.
+The findings and decisions of the hearing board shall be final and shall be deemed to be the findings and decisions of the fair employment and housing commission. - (b) Any finding of fact or decision of the hearing board must be concurred in by a majority of the members thereof. - (c) The hearing board shall have the same powers of subpoena and investigations as the commission.

 Sec.
-17-32. - Procedures for filing complaint.
+17-32.
+Procedures for filing complaint.

-- (a) Whenever it is charged in writing and under oath, or affirmation, by a person, referred to as the complainant, that any person referred to as the respondent, has engaged or is engaging in any unlawful discriminatory practices as defined in Divisions 2 through 5 of Article III of this chapter, in matters relating to such discriminatory practices, the Diversity and Inclusion Department shall conduct a preliminary investigation.
-Such charge shall be in such detail as to substantially apprise any party properly concerned as to the time, place and facts with respect to such alleged unlawful discriminatory practices and shall be filed with the Diversity and Inclusions Department within 180 days after the alleged unlawful discriminatory practices are committed or be barred. - (b) The Diversity and Inclusion Department shall serve a copy of the charge upon the respondent within ten days of its receipt.
-After filing the charges shall not be made public by the Commission, the Diversity and Inclusions Department, or the complainant except as required by law. - (c) If the Diversity and Inclusion Department determines after such preliminary investigation that there is a lack of substantial evidence showing that unlawful discriminatory practices have been or are being engaged in, the Diversity and Inclusion Department shall notify the complainant and respondent that it has so determined that it will not issue a complaint in this matter. - (d) The Commission and hearing board shall not process any complaint filed with it if a similar complaint is filed before the state Department of Human Rights or the federal Equal Employment Opportunity Commission, except that this prohibition shall not apply to a complaint if the similar complaint is filed before one of the aforesaid agencies has contracted to refer all complaints arising within the purpose of this article to the Fair Employment Commission of the city.
+- (a) Whenever it is charged in writing and under oath, or affirmation, by a person, referred to as the complainant, that any person referred to as the respondent, has engaged or is engaging in any unlawful discriminatory practices as defined in Divisions 2 through 5 of Article III of this chapter, in matters relating to such discriminatory practices, the equal opportunity office shall conduct a preliminary investigation.
+Such charge shall be in such detail as to substantially apprise any party properly concerned as to the time, place and facts with respect to such alleged unlawful discriminatory practices and shall be filed with the equal opportunity office within 180 days after the alleged unlawful discriminatory practices are committed or be barred. - (b) The equal opportunity office shall serve a copy of the charge upon the respondent within ten days of its receipt.
+After filing the charges shall not be made public by the commission, the equal opportunity office or the complainant. - (c) If the equal opportunity office determines after such preliminary investigation that there is a lack of substantial evidence showing that unlawful discriminatory practices have been or are being engaged in, the equal opportunity office shall notify the complainant and respondent that it has so determined that it will not issue a complaint in this matter. - (d) The commission and hearing board shall not process any complaint filed with it if a similar complaint is filed before the state department of human rights or the federal equal employment opportunity commission, except that this prohibition shall not apply to a complaint if the similar complaint is filed before one of the aforesaid agencies has contracted to refer all complaints arising within the purpose of this article to the fair employment and housing commission of the city.

 Sec.
-17-33. - Conciliation.
+17-33.
+Conciliation.